ssemenova/tidal-spotify-converter/README.md

 # Spotify -> Tidal batch upload

 A suite of helpful (to me) functions to transfer data from Spotify to Tidal, and vice versa, using [tidalapi](http://pythonhosted.org/tidalapi/_modules/tidalapi.html) and [spotipy](http://spotipy.readthedocs.io/).
+Because Tidal does not have a public-facing API, if they change their URLs or requirements, this will break.
+Feel free to submit a bug report if it does and I'll try to fix it if I can.

 ## Things you can do